-As private banks in Hong Kong – most notably Credit Suisse and Julis Baer in 2017 – continue to increase their headcounts, it’s increasingly important for relationship managers to know how their compensation compares to the sector average.
+As private banks in Hong Kong – most notably HSBC and UBS – continue to increase their headcounts, it’s increasingly important for relationship managers to know how their compensation compares to the market average.

 Private banking bonuses in Hong Kong

-As in Singapore, your private banking bonus percentage in Hong Kong depends more on which type of bank you work for than how senior you are – although MDs are more likely to receive bonuses at the maximum level for their firm than AVPs are (and their larger salaries will ensure a higher actual bonus payment).
-Here are minimum and maximum bonus percentages across four key types of private banks in Hong Kong.
+Your private banking bonus percentage in Hong Kong depends more on which type of bank you work for than how senior you are – although MDs are more likely to receive bonuses at the maximum level for their firm than AVPs are (and their larger salaries will ensure a higher actual bonus payment).

 Image credit: MCCAIG, Getty